 Directed by Lee Hinkle, the UMD Percussion Ensemble performs chamber music composed primarily for percussion and mallet instruments.
 Repertoire of historical importance is performed along with contemporary works, transcriptions of classical works and repertoire involving solo instruments with the ensemble.
 This also exposes students to new instruments that may not be addressed in private lessons.

 Graduate Fellowship Ensembles

-Graduate students interested in intensive chamber music studies are encouraged to apply for the fellowship woodwind quintet or the fellowship string quartet.
-These graduate fellowship ensembles offer:
+Graduate students interested in intensive chamber music studies are encouraged to apply for a graduate fellowship ensemble in brass, woodwinds or strings.
+Fellowship benefits include:

 - Generous stipend